tewhatuora/air-fhir-ig/input/pagecontent/complianceTestingReadAPITests.md

             The application demonstrates the ability to handle Immunisation search results that contain live and dormant NHIs.
         </td>
         <td>
-            Given my application has the appropriate permission<br>
+            <b>GIVEN</b> my application has the appropriate permission<br>
-            And my application uses a dormant NHI number for a search<br>
+            AND my application uses a dormant NHI number for a search<br>
-            When an API call is made<br>
+            <b>WHEN</b> an API call is made<br>
-            Then the application displays person information for the live NHI<br>
+            <b>THEN</b> the application displays person information for the live NHI<br>
-            And I can see all NHI numbers for the person distinguishing live from dormant<br>
+            AND I can see all NHI numbers for the person distinguishing live from dormant<br>
-            And I can see all immunisation history related to the person
+            AND I can see all immunisation history related to the person
         </td>
         <td>
             Subscriber's application sends an Immunisation Search request for a dormant NHI number <b>ZDH3343</b>.<br><br>